Tom Alexandrovich

-Tom Artiom Alexandrovich (טום (ארטיום) אלכסנדרוביץ'; born 1987 or 1986 in Israel) is an Israeli civil servant, serving as executive director of the Cyber Defense Division at the Israel National Cyber Directorate.
+Tom Artiom Alexandrovich (טום (ארטיום) אלכסנדרוביץ'; born 1987 or 1986) is an Israeli civil servant, on leave since 16 August 2025 from the role of director of the Cyber Defense Division at Israel's National Cyber Security Authority.
+Alexandrovich had worked for Israeli government agencies for 14 years as of 2025.

 Career

-He is a veteran of the Israel Defense Forces (IDF).
-As the defense division executive director at the INCD, Alexandrovich has overseen Israel's response to the use of cryptocurrency by anti-Israel groups, including Hamas, in the aftermath of the October 7 attacks.
+Alexandrovich is a veteran of the Israel Defense Forces (IDF).
+At the Israel National Cyber Directorate (INCD), he has worked on projects to defend against ransomware groups' use of remote control tools in cyber attacks, including deployment of malware.
+More recently, he has overseen Israel's response to the use of cryptocurrency by anti-Israel groups, including Hamas, before and after the attacks of October 7.
 He has also contributed to the country's "Cyber Dome" to protect civilian cyberspace.

 He was a recipient of the Israel Defense Prize for achievements in cyber in 2021.
-He is fluent in Russian and Hebrew.
+His native language is Russian, he is fluent in Hebrew, and has a conversational understanding of English.

 Publications

-Alexandrovich edited Aviation Cybersecurity: Foundations, Principles, and Applications (2021).
+Alexandrovich co-edited Aviation Cybersecurity: Foundations, Principles, and Applications (2021).